Ending bloodshed in Gaza rests on a face-saving truce

 An Egyptian army source said Cairo's position on Hamas has not changed: "We see them as a major threat, an offshoot of the Muslim Brotherhood group, lying right on our border.

-"But we have an obligation to the Palestinian people," he said, signalling some softening of Egypt's approach to Hamas following an international outcry at Israel's attacks on Gaza.
+"But we have an obligation to the Palestinian people," he said, signaling some softening of Egypt's approach to Hamas following an international outcry at Israel's attacks on Gaza.

 Another senior Egyptian official said that despite Israeli unease, Israel trusted the new Egyptian authorities to watch the border closely and control weapons smuggling into.